Hlai people: History

 The 3rd century Nanzhou Yiwuzhi mentioned bandits called Lǐ (俚) who lived south of Guangzhou in the five commanderies: Cangwu, Yulin, Hepu, Ningpu and Gaoliang.
 They lived in villages with no walls and took refuge in the mountains and narrow passes.
 They did not have commanders or lords.
-In the early 6th century, the Liang dynasty waged war on the Li people, calling it the "pacification of the Li dong".
+The Liu Song dynasty (420–479) set up a post called "Protector the Western Rivers" specifically to attack the Li and Lao people.
+After 471, the holder of that post encroached on the territory of the Li and Lao people.
+An army under the command of Li Sidao, the governor of Jinkang (close to modern Wuzhou), attacked the Li under the Protector's orders.
+During the 6th century, the Li people were united under the rule of Lady Xian, a hereditary leader who convinced tribal leaders to obey her.
+In the early 6th century, the Liang dynasty (502–557) waged war on the Li people, calling it the "pacification of the Li dong".
+In 503, governor Xun Fei of the Yulin Commandery (east central Guangxi) was killed in battle while fighting the Li.
+Between 523 and 545, there was open warfare with the Li and a Li commander named Chen Wenche was defeated.
 In the Tang dynasty, the Li people of northern Vietnam were assigned a separate administrative status among the populace of the Annan protectorate, only paying half the taxes of ordinary subjects.
 By the 11th century, records no longer mention the Li on the mainland.

 State administration of Hainan's lowlands was indirect until the Song dynasty and state control of the inland mountains was indirect until the 1950s.
 By the 11th century, Chinese records state that Hlai people were living close to Chinese settlements and paid taxes to the central state.
 However by the end of the Ming dynasty in the mid-17th century, virtually all areas of Hainan capable of intense cultivation had been settled by Han Chinese, while the Hlai filled the niche of supplying mountain products.
 By 1700, the Qing dynasty had re-established administration over Hainan.
 Migrant merchants started entering Hainan and threatened the economic niche of the Hlai, who broke out in violent protest against these "guest merchants" in 1766.